starlitcode/Lumiverse-Fetch-Retry/README.md

 | swipeNextSelector | (see file) | Host-specific fallback if the build retries via swipe. |
 | stopSelector | (see file) | Host-specific stop button, used to abort a stalled run. |

-Default changes from 1.0.0: `retryDelayMs` 1500 to 1200, `stuckTimeoutMs` 90000 to 60000, `idleTimeoutMs` 25000 to 20000, and `retryOnTruncated` added (on).
-These are judgment calls tuned for faster recovery on real cutoffs.
-Bump them back up in the settings modal if your provider has long legitimate pauses.
+The defaults are tuned for faster recovery on real cutoffs, so the delays and timeouts lean shorter rather than longer.
+If your provider has long but legitimate pauses, bump `retryDelayMs`, `stuckTimeoutMs`, and `idleTimeoutMs` back up in the settings modal.

 ## Setting regenerateSelector